 Sometimes it worked.
 Certain friends were naturally adept at including everyone’s ideas and making each of my daughters feel valued and respected.

 Sometimes it was rough.
-The friend would connect more easily with one sister, and those two would excitedly run off to play together, leaving my other daughter wondering what had happened and why her ideas weren’t good enough.
+The friend would connect more easily with one sister, and those two would run off excitedly to play together, leaving my other daughter wondering what had happened.

 𝐓𝐫𝐢𝐚𝐧𝐠𝐥𝐞𝐬 𝐚𝐫𝐞𝐧’𝐭 𝐣𝐮𝐬𝐭 𝐟𝐨𝐫 𝐭𝐡𝐞 𝐞𝐥𝐞𝐦𝐞𝐧𝐭𝐚𝐫𝐲 𝐬𝐜𝐡𝐨𝐨𝐥 𝐜𝐫𝐨𝐰𝐝.
 They happen all the time to adults as well.

 In business partnerships, triangles happen suddenly and without warning.
 The partnership is in sync, working well together and making decisions easily.
 Then a third person (a new employee, a family member, a key stakeholder) joins the conversation and shifts the balance.
 The new person aligns easily with one partner, but not the other.
-Suddenly the first partner has additional support for ideas and decisions.
-The second partner feels sidelined and angry, but isn’t even sure what happened.
+Suddenly the first partner has additional support for ideas and decisions, so begins to include the new person in issues that were formerly only talked about within the partnership.
+The second partner feels sidelined and angry but isn’t even sure what happened.

-If you notice that there is a pattern forming that regularly leaves one partner sidelined, it is time to have a direct conversation.
-If you’ve been avoiding this conversation for awhile, reach me here to schedule a partnership strategy call.
+If you notice a pattern that regularly leaves one partner sidelined, it’s time to have a direct conversation.
+If you’ve been avoiding this conversation for a while, reach me here to schedule a partnership strategy call.